Skip to Main Content

 Criteria

-• E-Waste Policy: The organization has specific policies in place to recycle e-waste and repair owned technology products whenever possible.
+Establish specific policies around e-waste recycling and repair owned technology products whenever possible.

 • Electronic waste